karthikeyan2378/react-table/README.md

 This project contains a set of reusable components for displaying real-time data in a highly configurable table, complete with filtering, sorting, and charting capabilities.

-The components are built with Next.js, React, ShadCN UI, and Tailwind CSS.
-They have been refactored to use relative paths for easy integration into other projects.
+The components are built with React, ShadCN UI, and Tailwind CSS and have been refactored to use relative paths for easy integration into other projects, regardless of the framework (Vite, Create React App, etc.).

-## How to Integrate into Another Next.js Project
+## How to Integrate into Another React Project

-Follow these steps to use these components in a separate Next.js application.
+Follow these steps to use these components in a separate React application.

 ### Step 1: Copy Component Files